twitocode/Tantalum/content/Owner's Equity.md

 CreatedAt: 2024-03-19
 MOC: "[[Business MOC]]"
 tags:
 - Unit-1
 aliases:
 - Residual Claim
 TARGET DECK: Grade 11::BAF3M1::Unit 1
 ---
-# Owner's Equity #flashcard
+# Owner's Equity
 The owner's claim against the assets of the business,  the value of the business to the owner.
 AKA Capital
 ___
 To increase it, add [[Credit]]